kirbs-btw/ufo-data-analysis/README.md

 # general

 The date primariely consicsts of US sightings.
-It's from 1910-2014.
+It's from 1910-2014.There are 67000 datapoints.

 It is visible that the Ufo sightings are often near airports...

+some of the sightings are seen multiple times. only like 100 clusters out of 65k datapoits...

 # visualisation
 The primary dashboard is the website showing a map of the sightings and some general analysis of the data.